No Tags Found!

 KK!HR

-In case the employee concerned is covered as per the Payment of Wages Act 1936, then the provisions of Section 10 (2) of the Act have to be followed, which reads as follows:
+In case the employee concerned is covered under the Payment of Wages Act 1936, then the provisions of Section 10(2) of the Act must be followed, which reads as follows:

-(2) Where the employment of any person is terminated by or on behalf of the employer, the wages, earned by him shall be paid before the expiry of the second working day from the day on which his employment is terminated:
+(2) Where the employment of any person is terminated by or on behalf of the employer, the wages earned by him shall be paid before the expiry of the second working day from the day on which his employment is terminated:

-Provided that where the employment of any person in an establishment is terminated due to the closure of the establishment for any reason other than a weekly or other recognised holiday, the wages earned by him shall be paid before the expiry of the second day from the day on which his employment is so terminated.
+Provided that where the employment of any person in an establishment is terminated due to the closure of the establishment for any reason other than a weekly or other recognized holiday, the wages earned by him shall be paid before the expiry of the second day from the day on which his employment is terminated.

 From India, Mumbai